Poppys Wild Kitchen

 Salad mix

-• Separate butter lettuce leaves and set them aside to line the salad plates.
+• Separate leaves from 1 small head butter lettuce and set them aside to line salad plates.

-• Slice star fruit crosswise into ¼-inch thick pieces.
-Slice celery and onion thin.
-Slice gotu kola leaves into thin slivers.
+• Slice 3 cups star fruit crosswise into ¼-inch thick pieces.
+Slice 2 cups celery and ¼ cup sweet Maui onion.
+Slice 1 cup gotu kola leaves or flat-leaf parsley into thin slivers.

 • Place star fruit, celery, onion, and gotu kola in a mixing bowl.
 Keep everything chilled while making dressing and candied nuts.